EndangeredMassa/endangeredmassa.github.com/_posts/strengthfinding-interview/20XX-06-01-overview.md

 Phase 5: Make a Decision
 ```

-In this series, we'll cover the phases in detail with our candidate and job example throughout.
+In this series, we'll cover the phases in detail, highlighting Jessie's strengths.